Nike – stabilisation signals emerge within downtrend.

 The market responded to the report with a 14% rise in Nike shares.
 Analysts at JPMorgan, HSBC, Jefferies, and other investment houses raised their price targets, citing signs of a sustainable business turnaround.

-For Q1 2026, Nike projected a mid-single-digit percentage decline in revenue, which represented an improvement on previous market estimates.
+For Q1 2026, Nike projected a mid-single-digit percentage decline in revenue, representing an improvement on previous market estimates.
 At the same time, the company anticipated gross margin compression of 350–425 basis points, driven by tariff costs and changes in the sales mix.
 According to CFO Matt Friend, Nike was prepared to offset up to 1 billion USD in additional tariffs by shifting some production out of China and introducing moderate price increases in the US, starting in autumn.

 The restructuring strategy included personnel changes, a refocus on key product lines, optimisation of sales channels, and a return to a more sustainable distributor engagement model.
 The stabilisation of inventory levels (at approximately 7.5 billion USD) and growing interest in new collections confirmed positive momentum.